base/base/crates/op-succinct/book/advanced/upgrade.md

 Note: As of release `beta-v0.2.0`, the `aggregationVkey`, `rangeVkeyCommitment` and `rollupConfigHash` are upgradeable without re-initializing the contract.

-To upgrade the contracts, check out the latest release of `op-succinct` and follow the instructions [here](../advanced/l2-output-oracle.md#upgrading-opsuccinctl2outputoracle).
-The version of the `OPSuccinctL2OutputOracle` contract will be bumped, along with the version in the initializer tag.

 ### Update Contract Parameters

 If you just need to update the `aggregationVkey`, `rangeVkeyCommitment` or `rollupConfigHash` parameters and not upgrade the contract itself, follow these steps: